mohammedfahmed/containers/docker/dockerfile_anatomy.md

 ONBUILD

+# ADD vs COPY

+`COPY` only supports the basic copying of local files into the container, while `ADD` has some features (like local-only tar extraction and remote URL support) that are not immediately obvious

 # RUN vs CMD vs Entrypoint

 - The `RUN` command always gets executed in a new layer.
 It allows you to install packages and applications on top of an existing image layer and creates a new layer on top of it.